 Hubbard House Response to COVID-19

 In spite of the COVID-19 pandemic, Hubbard House is still here on the frontline, providing help and hope for survivors of domestic violence and their children, as we have been for the past 44 years.
-This is especially important now, because health officials have called for people to practice isolation and quarantine measures to prevent the spread of this virus, but domestic violence increases when survivors and their children are isolated with their abusers.
+This is especially important now, because health officials have called for people to practice isolation measures to prevent the spread of this virus, but domestic violence increases when survivors and their children are isolated with their abusers.
 Hubbard House is continually working with our Board of Directors, community partners, government entities, and public and private funders to monitor and adapt to conditions, to ensure a continuation of our life-saving and life-changing services.

 • The emergency shelter continues to operate and accept survivors in highly lethal situations.